mavas/mavas/writings/cpp.md

 - All too often, you're on the web and you download some code and you have to compile it and deal with it, and this code is in C or C++, and you have to actually mess (edit the code and recompile) with it.
 Often times is a small amount of code, like the kind that would interface with a toaster.
 Take [Packet Storm Security](https://www.packetstormsecurity.com/).

 - Firmware is pretty important.  chipsec is a cool tool.
 I heard lately that GoLang is popular with malware authors; I don't know the language yet.
+ThinkPwn is a nasty exploit that deals with the UEFI stuff, that I've been reading about lately.